larpo1/lavanda-website/src/pages/for/automated-owner-income-statements.md

 ---
 templateKey: solution-page
 title: automated owner income reporting
-solutionHeading: Say goodbye to month-end financial headaches
+solutionHeading: No more month-end financial headaches
 solutionSubtitle: >-
   <p>We have been there.
 We know it goes.
 Calculating owner accurate owner
   financial statements can fully absorb one or more people for several days to a